ckoepp/TwitterSearch/docs/advanced_usage_tse.rst

       else:
         print("Regular exception: %i - %s" % (e.code, e.message))

-If your credentials are correct you will receive the output ``HTTP status based exception: 200 - It worked - damn it!``
+If your credentials are correct you will receive the output ``HTTP status based exception: 200 - It worked - damn it!``.